Of all the wonderful countries I have travelled to, I still haven’t found one that equals Canada in its beauty and grandeur.

 I have been fortunate to have travelled from coast to coast to coast several times:

-- I met my future (and current) wife in Newfoundland when we were both visiting from England.
+- I met my future (and current) wife in Newfoundland when we were both visiting from England in 1979.
 She was looking for a lift from St. John’s to Corner Brook, and I, being a gentleman, of course obliged – the rest is history.

 - I have piloted a small plane from Tofino on Vancouver Island to Sydney, Nova Scotia (and back again), with lots of stops in small towns along the way.
-At the same time, not to be outdone, my wife crewed a tall ship for six days and nights from Halifax to Sydney, to meet me there.
+At the same time, not to be outdone, my wife crewed a tall ship for six days and nights from Halifax to to meet me when I arrived in Sydney.

 - For our 30th wedding anniversary, we booked the Via Rail train from Vancouver to Toronto – and missed it in Vancouver, entailing a taxi ride to Kamloops (a four hour drive) where we caught up with the train.
 (I lost 30 years of brownie points over that: 20.30 is 10.30 pm, isn’t it?)

-- We have driven from Vancouver to the start of the Alaska Highway at Dawson Creek then on to Watson Lake in the Yukon, and driven from Whitehorse to Dawson City.
-From Dawson City we drove the Dempster Highway to Inuvik, and from there we flew in a small plane to Tuktoyatuk on the Arctic Ocean.
+- We have driven from Vancouver to the start of the Alaska Highway at Dawson Creek then on to Watson Lake in the Yukon, then back via Stewart and Prince Rupert.
+We have also driven from Whitehorse to Dawson City.
+From Dawson City we drove the Dempster Highway to Inuvik, and from there we flew in a small plane to Tuktoyaktuk on the Arctic Ocean.

 - I have visited over 40 universities as well as many colleges across Canada, taking me to every province and territory in the country – except Nunavut.